Global behaviour of radially symmetric solutions stable at infinity for gradient systems: Preliminaries

-Let $u_0$ be a function in $Y$ and, for every pair $(r,t)$ of nonnegative quantities, let $u(r,t)=(S_t u_0)(r)$ denote the corresponding solution of system \cref{syst_rad_sym}.
-In the next calculations we assume that time $t$ is positive, so that according to \cref{bound_u_ut_ck} the regularities of $u$ and $u_t$ ensure that all integrals converge.
+Let $(r,t)\mapsto u(r,t)$ be a solution of system \cref{syst_rad_sym} and $m$ be a point of $\mmm$.
+Let us assume, in the next calculations, that $t$ is positive, so that according to \cref{bound_u_ut_ck} the regularities of $u$ and $u_t$ ensure that all integrals converge.